Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Appendix: Data tables

 \section{Appendix: Data tables}

-The inclusive production rates of $\pizero$'s measured by LHCf with all corrections applied are summarized in Tables~\ref{table:pttable_0}--~\ref{table:pttable_9} for each rapidity range.
-The inclusive production rates for each $\pt$ range are summarized in Tables~\ref{table:pztable_0}--~\ref{table:pztable_0}.
-The LHCf data $\pt$ spectra in $\pPb$ collisions have already the UPC component subtracted.
+The inclusive production rates of $\pizero$s measured by LHCf with all corrections applied are summarized in Tables~\ref{table:pttable_0}--~\ref{table:pztable_4}.
+The ratios of $\pizero$ production rate of MC simulation to data are summarized in Tables~\ref{table:ratio_7TeV_pt_0}--~\ref{table:ratio_5TeV_pz_4}.
+The LHCf $\pt$ distributions for $\pPb$ collisions have the UPC component subtracted.
+The nuclear modification factor of $\pizero$s obtained from LHCf data are summarized in Tables~\ref{table:nmftable_1}--~\ref{table:nmftable_4}.